alexfernandez/alexfernandez.github.io/2026/avis-lxxx.md

 ## 🪧 Politics

-Finally, how will we avoid to be shot down while in transit?
+Finally, what are the legal implications of flying an airship drone over foreign air spaces?
 This very complex area clearly requires in-depth study and careful consideration, and it lies completely out of my depth.
-As this article is already long enough, allow me to just touch over the main issues.
+The primary objective is just to avoid being shot down since I'm not planning to visit any foreign countries in person, and this article is already long enough;
-The primary objective is just to avoid being shot down since I'm not planning to visit any foreign countries in person.
+so allow me to just touch over the main issues.

 No matter what you have heard, it is [legal to fly civilian aircraft](https://www.ejiltalk.org/skies-spies-and-scientific-surveys-the-legal-aspects-of-chinese-unmanned-balloon-flight-over-american-territory/).